monarch-initiative/monochrom/README.md

 (note this will not show up until the request has been approved by obofoundry.org)

-### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/chr-edit.owl](src/ontology/chr-edit.owl)

-Note that this should be extremely minimal, as it imports the auto-generated ucsc.owl file

-## Regenerating
+## Instructions for maintainers

-Fromt the top level of this repo:
+From the top level of this repo:

 ```bash
 pip install -r requirements.txt